 The gap has widened between them and their peers

 They may be at age related expectations but have a specific difficulty

 How do we identify children who may need additional support

 To identify children with SEND, we follow a 4 step approach to ensure that children receive the most appropriate intervention to support their individual needs.

 Step 1: If concerns are raised, children are placed on cause for concern.
 Class teachers will then set in class targets and children are given quality first teaching.
 Parents and Carers are informed and their views and their child's views are recorded.

-Step 2: If further support is needed, children are placed on Cause for concern +.
-Assessment will be carried out as baselines and small group interventions will take place.
+Step 2: If further support is needed, children will be then supported through a Closing the Gap intervention.
+These interventions are used to support the child in the area where they are having difficulties.
+An assessment will be carried out as baselines and small group interventions will take place.
 These are reviewed after 6 weeks.

-Step 4: If additional support is unsuccessful, children may be referred to an outside agency including but not limited to CAMHS, Educational Psychologist and SEND services.
+Step 4: If additional support is unsuccessful, children may be referred to an outside agency including but not limited to CAHMS, Educational Psychologist and SEND services.